Developer Docs

 Context includes workflow, margin floor, owner rule, source key, and account segment.

-Decision Return a deterministic record
+Decision Return a rulebook-backed record

 decision_record_version, verdict, request_id, decision_id, action_binding, policy_bundle_hash, record_hash, receipt_hash, verify_url, replay_url, and evidence are stored next to the workflow run.